goncalofcarnaz/Annotated-Corpus-of-Criminal-Related-Portuguese-Documents/README.md

 Gonçalo Carnaz is a PhD Candidate in Computer Science at the University of Évora.
 His main research interests are graph databases, natural language processing, information extraction and machine learning.

 Vitor Beires Nogueira, Assistant Professor in the Department of Computer Science at the University of Évora, obtained a PhD in Computer Sciences from the University of Évora in 2009.
-He has actively participated in several research projects and is currently a researcher in 2 projects.
 His research interests include declarative approaches to knowledge representation and computational reasoning, natural language processing and IoT.
 He is a researcher of NOVA LINCS.

 Mário Antunes, Professor at Computers Engineering Dept., School of Technology and Management, Polytechnic of Leiria, where coordinates a MSc program in Cybersecurity and Digital Forensics.
 Holds a PhD in  Computer Science, by the University of Porto obtained in 2011.